georgebaskervil/mindcraft/services/viaproxy/README.md

 docker-compose --profile viaproxy up
 ```

-After first start it will create config file `services/viaproxy/viaproxy.yml`.
+After the first start, it will create the config file `services/viaproxy/viaproxy.yml`.

-Edit this file, and change your desired target `target-address`,

-then point your `settings.js` `host` and `port` to viaproxy endpoint:
+Edit this file to change your desired target `target-address`, then update your `settings.js` with the following `host` and `port` for the viaproxy endpoint:

 ```javascript
     "host": "host.docker.internal",